Skip to content

 That ADHD affects relationships as much as work.
 Nobody told me.
 The books about ADHD talk about productivity, time management, medication.
 Rarely about what it is like to live with someone whose brain forgets, erupts, disappears, comes back, forgets again.

 That it is not an excuse, but an explanation.
 ADHD explains why I forget, why I erupt, why I need solitude.
 It does not excuse me from the effort.
-The systems, the reminders, the communication, the work on emotions, all of that is my responsibility.
+The systems, the reminders, the communication, the work on ADHD emotions, all of that is my responsibility.
 ADHD explains the starting point.
 Not the destination.

 That communication is everything.
 Saying "I have ADHD and it affects our relationship in this way" opens a door that silence keeps shut.
 My psychiatrist told me once: "Your partner cannot adapt to something they do not understand."
 It is simple.
 It is true.